An Yu-jin: Endorsements

 An appeared as an actress in commercials and music videos, most notably in an Acuvue Vita commercial prior to her official debut.
-In October 2021, An was selected as an advertising model for Megastudy's Megapass product, which delivers online lectures to high-schoolers, thanks to her "refreshing visuals" and "solid acting skills".

 In August 2022, An was chosen as the brand model of canned tuna Dongwon Tuna.
 In December, she was announced as the brand ambassador for Korean cosmetics brand Clio Cosmetics.

 In January 2023, An was selected as the brand ambassador for Italian luxury fashion house Fendi.
 In February 2023, An was chosen as NEPA's new model.
 The same month, An was selected as the new brand model for Lucky Chouette.
 In April, An was chosen as the new model for Lotte Chilsung Beverage's carbonated lemon gin.
 Two months later, An was selected as model for Hana Financial Group.
 In August, An was reassigned as brand model by Dongwon Tuna.

 In June 2024, she was selected as an advertising model for coffee brand Maxim Supreme Gold.

 In March 2025, An became the brand ambassador of Amorepacific's skincare brand Labo H, participating in its "Hair, Fill It with Fillers" campaign.
 In April, it was announced that An became the brand ambassador of Lacoste Korea, participating in its 2025 S/S campaign and representing the brand during the 2025 F/W Paris Fashion Week.